What happens at an Eastern Orthodox funeral?

 Eastern Orthodox funerals are rich in ancient ritual — a vigil, the funeral service with open casket, and burial.
 Cremation is traditionally not permitted, and memorial prayers continue for years.

 Eastern Orthodox funerals — Greek, Russian, Serbian, Antiochian and other jurisdictions — preserve some of the oldest continuous Christian burial rites.
 They are solemn, deeply scriptural, and centered on the hope of resurrection and prayer for the soul of the departed.
+The body is traditionally buried, not cremated, the casket is usually open, and prayer for the departed continues for years.

 The vigil and prayers